-Keren Adams - Director of Legal Advocacy
+Keren Adams - Legal Director

 Keren Adams joined the HRLC as Director of Advocacy in 2017 to lead the Centre’s work on business and human rights.